Gwildor/Pyromancer/README.md

 ### To do

 * Figure out how to do translation of messages through the `Match.msg` function.
-* Add a command module which keeps track of channels joined and users in them which other commands can use.

 ### Changelist

 #### 1.0 - WIP

-* Add timers
+* Add timers.
-* Add integrated database support
+* Add integrated database support.
+* Add command module which tracks channels and users.

 ##### Yet to do for 1.0:
 * Pick a license
-* Add keeping track of channels and users
+* Allow giving a callable when creating a timer from command or timer.

 #### 0.4 - 2014-03-30